Tilak2006/Tilak2006/README.md

 ---

 Founder of **AMS** — a math-first contest circuit for quant talent.
 Round 1 drew 600+ participants across IITs, IISc, BITS, and UIUC.
-Six correct solutions on the hardest problem out of 200+.
-Firm partnerships active with QRT and Alphagrep.

 Building at the intersection of low-latency infrastructure and quantitative finance.